NBM69/tortoolkit/readme.md

 `MAX_TORRENT_SIZE` = Max torrent size in GBs

-Rest Variables are not to changes
+Other varibles are not to be changed.
 ## Commands
 add in [@BotFather](https://t.me/BotFather)